 A friend’s friend, Ryerson, reached out to me and wanted to know how to make the transition from a corporate marketer to an independent consultant.
+How to become a marketing consultant?
 How did I build my personal brand, and get speaking gigs?
-How did I get interview opportunities?
+Also, how did I get interview opportunities?

 Here is what I shared with him: don’t worry about what I did.
 Work on four things first.
 These four elements will shape what you should do next.

 - Focus on small wins: If money is an issue, you need to have income immediately.
 The best way is to contract with former employers.
 There are always things that need to be done.
 Assuming that you left on good terms, contracting back is an option to keep you afloat.